What Is A Box Turtle?

 Box turtles have a distinctively hinged shell made of plates called scutes.
 This hinged shell allows them to close up and protect themselves from predators.
 The top shell is usually dark brown or black, and the bottom shell is usually a bright orange or yellow.
 The head and limbs of the box turtle are usually dark brown or black, and the skin of the turtle may be patterned with yellow or orange spots.

-Read Also: Where Can I Get A Red Eared Slider Turtle?
+Read Also: Where Are Red Eared Slider Turtles Found?

 Box turtles are usually small, with adults reaching lengths of 6-9 inches.
 They have a long neck and a short tail, and their feet have long, sharp claws that help them to climb.
 They have excellent eyesight and a keen sense of smell, which they use to locate food.